snehahahaaa/CSE370_Database-Systems/README.md

 About the Project:
 NutriMind is a database project that helps users track their food intake, water consumption, and physical activities.
-The main goal of this project is to design and implement a structured relational database using SQL.
+The main goal of this project is to design and implement a structured relational database using SQL, Python, Html, CSS.
 This project was developed as part of a database systems course.

 Features: